 - Communication - it is essential that you keep staff informed of your intentions to open up and welcome them back to the workplace.
 You should do this at the earliest possible opportunity.
-Also maintain communication as an ongoing process with regular updates and team meetings so staff can be kept informed of any developments and can air any concerns that they may have.
+Also, maintain communication as an ongoing process with regular updates and team meetings so staff can be kept informed of any developments and can air any concerns that they may have.

 - Plan for reopening - develop a plan for how you are going to return staff to the workplace including a clear timeline for reopening.
 This will give your workforce dates to work towards and gives them the opportunity to prepare for returning to the workplace.

-- Sensitivity - returning to the workplace will be a huge change for staff and it will take them time to adapt.
+- Sensitivity - returning to the workplace will be a huge change for staff and it will take time to adapt.
 Talk to them about their concerns and make every effort to make the transition as easy as possible.

 - Staff safety - you should detail how you will make the workplace safe by addressing issues such as ventilation, use of dividing screens, cleaning, sanitisation and restricting numbers.
 Seek staff feedback as this can generate useful ideas, address employee concerns and gets their buy-in.
 See workplace safety guidelines and social distancing.

 - Commuting - you may want to address how staff travel to and from work.
 Some staff may be concerned about using public transport due to the risk of coronavirus infection so look at other options such as making car parking space available.

 - Phased return - returning staff to the workplace on a part-time basis might work best to help employees get used to it.
 A phased return of staff will also help you plan if you are considering restricting numbers in the workplace for an initial period.
 An online booking system or staff rota will help you do this in an organised manner.